hippolascage/hippolascage.github.io/_posts/2018-06-18-sharepoint-server-hardening.md

 ### SPWebConfigModification

 As a general rule don't want to be hacking away at your `web.config` files manually.
 Particularly if you're working with a multi-server farm, or virtually any production scenario.
 That's where the [SPWebConfigModification](https://msdn.microsoft.com/en-us/library/microsoft.sharepoint.administration.spwebconfigmodification.aspx) class comes in.
-Changes applied to the SPWebApplication`s `WebConfigModifications` are:
+Changes applied to the a web application's `WebConfigModifications` are:
 * applied to all servers that host that web application
 * automatically applied to any new web front-end servers added to your farm
 * automatically applied when you extend the SPWebApplication to a server that wasn't previously hosting that SPWebApplication
-* tracked centrally
+* tracked and managed centrally

 Here's an example adapted from [Sam Betts' blog post on custom response headers](https://blogs.msdn.microsoft.com/sambetts/2015/07/16/add-custom-http-headers-to-sharepoint-responses/) that will set the `httpOnlyCookies` and `requireSSL` flags.